runemadsen/rune.js/documentation.md

 The `parent` parameter uses the same logic as the shorthand shape functions on the Rune instance: If not set, the new copy will be added to the same parent as the base shape.
 If `parent` is a group, the new copy will be added to this group.
 If `parent` is false, the new copy will not have a parent.

 Note that on `Rune.Path` object, this function is called `toPolygons()`, as it returns an array of polygons due to the nature of the path shape.
+Also note that `Rune.Polygon` also has a `toPolygon` function that can be used to divide the polygon into a new polygon with evenly spaced vectors.

 ### `strokeWidth(num)`